Diseases of Potassium

 How should the patient with hypokalemia be managed?

 The major short-term risk of hypokalemia is increased cardiac susceptibility to arrhythmias.
-The presence of sustained ventricular arrhythmias, in particular, indicates a need for rapid potassium replacement.
+The presence of sustained ventricular arrhythmias indicates a need for rapid potassium replacement.
 In patients with hypokalemic periodic paralysis, potassium replacement may be necessary to avoid respiratory compromise.
 Otherwise, although hypokalemia can cause muscular weakness, it generally does not cause respiratory failure.

 When evaluating a patient with hypokalemia, it is important to identify whether the hypokalemia represents true total body potassium depletion or whether this is a result of transcellular shifts of potassium from the extracellular to the intracellular fluid compartments.
 The latter typically results with correction of the cause initiating the transcellular shifts, often catecholamine excess, whether exogenous or endogenous, intravenous insulin administration in the treatment of hyperglycemia, and administration of either aminophylline or theophylline in the treatment of asthma and reactive airway disease.